-Chemical Use: If your spouse abuses alcohol or drugs, you should document any evidence of use through photos, or retrieval, of the substances and paraphenalia.
+Chemical Use: If your spouse abuses alcohol or drugs, you should document any evidence of use through photos, or retrieval, of the substances and paraphernalia.
 Document dates by placing the day’s newspaper next to the materials you photograph.

 Online Accounts: Change all e-mail and social media account passwords.
 Both are increasingly used against litigants through unauthorized access.
-As important, remove inapporpriate photos or posts from sites such as Facebook, Twitter or Google Plus, and keep your ongoing uploads conservative.
+As important, remove inappropriate photos or posts from sites such as Facebook, Twitter or Google Plus, and keep your ongoing uploads conservative.

 Electronics: Keep your computer, tablet or smart phone away from your spouse.
 These items hold not only private information about you, but are likely to contain electronic correspondence to and from your attorney concerning case strategy.